network overlays

 Encapsulation overhead

 Every VXLAN packet originating from the end host and sent toward the IP core will be stamped with a VXLAN header.
 This leads to an additional 50 bytes per packet from the source to the destination server.
-If the core cannot accommodate the greater MTU size or the Path MTU is broken, the packet may have to be fragmented into smaller pieces.
+If the core cannot accommodate the greater MTU size or the Path MTU is broken, the packet may be fragmented into smaller pieces.
 Also, the VXLAN header must be encapsulated and de-encapsulated on the virtual switch, which takes up computing cycles.
 Both of these are problematic for network performance.

 vxlan overhead